Pranshu258/OpenPrequal/docs/notes.md

 **Best practice:**
 - Combine both: Use backend heartbeats for registration/deregistration, and have the proxy periodically probe registered backends for health.
 This ensures the proxy only routes to healthy, live backends and can quickly remove dead ones.

-Let me know if you want to implement proxy-side health checks or need a hybrid solution!